9 Spring Perfume Trends Guaranteed To Spark Joy, According To Experts

 ‘Cocktailing’ With Oils

-“While layering has always resonated with perfume lovers, we’re seeing a new wave of personalization with ‘scent cocktailing’ — a highly personalized approach to combining scents to create a unique, long-lasting custom blend,” says MarieAnna Ferdinand, vice president of fragrance development at Le Monde Gourmand.
-This refers to clashing different concentrations (perfume oils, eaux de parfum, and toilettes) across various parts of your body.
+“While layering has always resonated with perfume lovers, we’re seeing a new wave of personalisation with ‘scent cocktailing’ — a highly personalised approach to combining scents to create a unique, long-lasting custom blend,” says MarieAnna Ferdinand, vice president of fragrance development at Le Monde Gourmand.
+This refers to clashing different concentrations (perfume oils, eaux de parfum and toilettes) across various parts of your body.
 Scented body oils and lotions can also be added to the equation.

 Fans of Le Monde Gourmand have been cocktailing some of the brand’s bestsellers, calling it the “Pink Drink”: the concoction starts with creamy Lait de Coco Perfume Oil on pulse points, with a veil of fresh and grassy Thé Matcha Eau de Parfum, followed by juicy spritzes of Fruit de Dragon Eau de Toilette over the skin and hair.